pottijordan/pottijordan.github.io/_posts/2021-05-14-determining-risk-less-badly.md

   - red team
 ---

-CVSS, DREAD, IVSS, TEMSL, RSS-MD....  :anguished:
+CVSS, DREAD, IVSS, TEMSL, RSS-MD....

 After a Red Team assessment, or goal based penetration test, rank all the findings based on your gut.
 Now spend an hour or so per finding ranking these on the industry frameworks.